meain/blog/_posts/2020-05-20-what-exactly-are-stock-options.md

 ---

 So yeah, this is me trying to write a non technical blog.
 Not sure how this will end up.
-This is just an intro, very basic of what I wished I knew when I started off.
+This is just an intro, very basics of what I wished I knew when I started off.

 I am not someone who really knows what I am talking about here, you have been warned.